kpedro88/vncify/README.md

 The Dockerfile is based on RHEL Linux distributions.

 WebSockify only works correctly with Python 2.7 or higher.
 Images with older Python versions will not support the "web browser" view.
-(Traditional VNC viewers can still be used.)
+(Traditional VNC viewers can still be used, or Python 2.7 can be installed in the image as indicated previously.)